 If your institution or organization is interested in hosting a workshop, please contact us at CommunicatingScience@aaas.org for information on content, costs, and logistics.
-Our workshops can accommodate groups of 10 to 100 individuals.

 - Podium with microphone (as needed; lavalier microphone preferred)

 - Computer with Microsoft PowerPoint, USB port, and internet access